Australia's #1 Natural Health Site

 Physiologically, meditation may benefit an addict by:

-• Reducing excessive amounts of Cortisol (the “stress hormone”) in the bloodstream that may be produced when withdrawing from an addictive substance.
+• Reducing excessive cortisol levels in the bloodstream that may be produced when withdrawing from an addictive substance.

-• Increasing skin resistance and therefore support the immune system that can often be compromised when fighting an addiction.
+• Increasing skin resistance and therefore supporting the immune system that can often be compromised when fighting an addiction.

 Tip